dapr/docs-zh/content/zh-hans/operations/monitoring/metrics/prometheus.md

 ```
 > We change the port so it doesn't conflict with Dapr's own metrics endpoint.

 If you are not currently running a Dapr application, the target will show as offline.
-If you are not currently running a Dapr application, the target will show as offline.
 In order to start collecting metrics you must start Dapr with the metrics port matching the one provided as the target in the configuration.

 Once Prometheus is running, you'll be able to visit its dashboard by visiting `http://localhost:8080`.